History of Florida: Statehood (1845)

 On March 3, 1845, Florida became the 27th state of the United States of America.
 Its first governor was William Dunn Moseley.

 Almost half the state's population were enslaved African Americans working on large cotton and sugar plantations, between the Apalachicola and Suwannee rivers in the north central part of the state.
 Like the people who owned them, many slaves had come from the coastal areas of Georgia and the Carolinas.
 They were part of the Gullah–Geechee culture of the Lowcountry.
 Others were enslaved African Americans from the upper South who had been sold to traders taking slaves to the deep South.
+Historian Edward E. Baptist explains that early Florida planters actively shaped the region into a version of the “Old South,” expanding plantation agriculture and slaveholding culture into new territories.
+This effort helped establish social and economic systems that would define Florida through the mid-19th century.

 In the 1850s, with the potential transfer of ownership of federal land to the state, including Seminole land, the federal government decided to convince the remaining Seminoles to emigrate.
 The Army reactivated Fort Harvie and renamed it to Fort Myers.
 Increased Army patrols led to hostilities, and eventually a Seminole attack on Fort Myers which killed two United States soldiers.
 The Third Seminole War lasted from 1855 to 1858 which ended with most of the remaining Seminoles, mostly women and children moving to Indian Territory.
 In 1859, another 75 Seminoles surrendered and were sent to the West, but a small number continued to live in the Everglades.

 On the eve of the Civil War, Florida had the smallest population of the Southern states.
 It was invested in plantation agriculture, which was dependent on the labor of enslaved African Americans.
 By 1860, Florida had 140,424 people, of whom 44% were enslaved and fewer than 1,000 were free people of color.
 Florida also had one of the highest per capita murder rates prior to the Civil War, thanks to a weakened central government, the institution of slavery, and a troubled political history.
+The University of Florida’s archival materials describe how early Florida settlers depended heavily on local natural resources, using rivers and coastal waterways as primary transportation routes.
+These records also document political disputes among territorial leaders as Florida transitioned toward statehood.